HTTPArchive/httparchive.org/docs/guided_tour_summary_pages.md

 When we look at the results from this query, the median number of requests per page was 73.
 The average was in fact skewed by outliers.
 Also, since the 25th percentile is 39 requests and the 75th percentile is 126 requests, that tells us that 50% of the 1.3 million pages tracked by the HTTP Archive have between 39 and 126 requests.
 This is also known as the [interquartile range](https://en.wikipedia.org/wiki/Interquartile_range).

 Now let's add another dimension to this query.
-The numDomains column counts the number of unique domain names a page was served from.
+The numDomains column counts the number of unique domain names used across all the page's requests.
 If we add numDomains to the query, and GROUP BY it then we can see these stats broken down by the number of domains per page.
 In this next example, we'll use the `HAVING` clause to limit the results to domain counts that have at least 1000 pages.

 ```
 SELECT numDomains,